Your Six-Week Postpartum Care Plan: A Daily Guide for New Moms

 3 Weeks Postpartum: Start actually connecting to the outside world

 Day 1: Start assembling a support group — whatever that means for you.
-Whether you create a group chat of mom friends or sign up for a mommy and me class, try to formulate a group of parents that can be there for you throughout the ups and downs.
+Whether you create a group chat of mom friends or sign up for a mommy and me class, try to formulate a group of parents who can be there for you throughout the ups and downs.

 Day 2: Make a mama mantra.
 Whether you go with a tried and true phrase like, “this too shall pass” or you want to make up your own unique expression, it can help to have a mantra to recite in the more difficult moments of new mommyhood.